Avi Nimni: Retirement

 Nimni is considered as Maccabi's talisman and the fan's favourite.
-He started his comeback season on the right foot, by scoring the winning goal in the opening match of the 2005/06 season.
+He started his comeback season on the right foot, by scoring the winning goal in the opening match of the 2005–06 season.
 After a bad year when Maccabi only won the State Cup, Nimni moved forward to another year with the yellow side.

-The 2006/07 season was a pretty good year to Avi surely better than the previous.
+The 2006–07 season was a pretty good year to Avi surely better than the previous.
 Avi scored in that season 10 goals with his actually last year as a player.
 Nimni said that he want to retire in the end of the season but a loss to the fierce rivals in the local derby Hapoel Tel Aviv made him consider his retirement and he decided to stay for another year.

 Nimni's last year started with a loss the Andorra Santa Coloma.
-On 25 August 2007 Nimni Scored his last goal for the Israeli Premier league on the second fixture versus Maccabi Petah Tikva and became the third all time scorer.
+On 25 August 2007, Nimni scored his last goal for the Israeli Premier league on the second fixture versus Maccabi Petah Tikva and became the third all-time scorer.
 After that Avi was injured in the Toto Cup that put him out for the rest of the year.

-On 17 May 2008 Avi Nimni played his last match when he entered on the 90-minute to the crowd's roar; some of the people even cried.
+On 17 May 2008, Nimni played his last match when he entered on the 90-minute to the crowd's roar; some of the people even cried.
 After Nimni retired, Maccabi Tel Aviv decided to retire his shirt, too.

 Nimni is Maccabi's all-time top goalscorer, having scored 174 goals.
 He has scored 194 goals overall in the league, and he is now the number three all-time top goal scorer in Israeli football.